-There are 5 Process Groups for Project Management, as defined in the PMBOK Guide, Fifth Edition.
-The Closing Process Group, in the PMBOK Guide, Fifth Edition, is a relatively easy area for the PMP exam.
+There are 5 Process Groups for Project Management, as defined in the PMBOK Guide, Sixth Edition.
+The Closing Process Group, in the PMBOK Guide, Sixth Edition, is a relatively easy area for the PMP exam.

 Beware, Closing process group accounts for as much as 18 questions ( 9%) in the PMP Exam.
 However, if you study well, this easy area can help you score well quickly.

 The Closing Process requires you to do those processes that help to close the project, and get sign-off, and handing over.

 There are only 2 Processes in this Process Group – Close Procurement, and Close Project or Phase.

 Some of the key activities done in Closing Process Group are:

 - Develop Closing Procedures to help you get a closure easily.

 - Complete Contract closures – this area may need to be done multiple times for each contract.
 No project can be closed without the contracts being closed first.
 Also read Contract Closure / Administrative Closure.